JumpmanYouKnow/PythonNotes/README.md

 .orderBy('Year', ascending=False)

 #### 7. filter
-In pyspark, filter on dataframe doesn't take functions that returns a boolean, \n it only takes SQL experssion that returns a boolean
+In pyspark, filter on dataframe doesn't take functions that returns a boolean,

+it only takes SQL experssion that returns a boolean

 If you want it to take a boolean function, use udf, sample:

 @F.udf(returnType=BooleanType())

 def my_filter(col):

   func

   return Boolean

 df.filter(my_filter('col')).show()

 Make sure includes:

-from pyspark.sql import functions as F from pyspark.sql.types import BooleanType
+from pyspark.sql import functions as F

+from pyspark.sql.types import BooleanType